 Introducing Hon Chong

-After passing through the scrappy, polluted village, the road rounds a headland and follows Duong Beach (Bai Duong) for 3km.
-An entrance fee is charged only at the far end of the beach (per person/car 5000/10,000d), where there are food stalls, karaoke bars and pigs and chickens wandering around.
-From the beach you can see remnants of Father and Son Isle (Hon Phu Tu) several hundred metres offshore.
+After passing through the scrappy village, the road rounds a headland and follows Duong Beach (Bai Duong) for 3km.
+An entrance fee is charged only at the far end of the beach (per person/car 5000/10,000d), where there are food stalls, karaoke bars, and pigs and chickens wandering around.
+From the beach you can see rocky remnants of Father and Son Isle (Hon Phu Tu), several hundred metres offshore.
 It was said to be shaped like a father embracing his son, but the father was washed away in 2006.
-Boats can be hired at the shore to row out for a closer look
+Boats can be hired at the shore to row out for a closer look at the orphan remains.

 You need to walk through the market to reach the cave pagoda (Chua Hang), which is set against the base of a stony headland.
 The entry to the cave containing Hai Son Tu (Sea Mountain Temple) is inside the pagoda.
-Visitors light incense and offer prayers here before entering the grotto itself, whose entrance is located behind the altar.
-Inside are statues of the Buddha and Quan The Am Bo Tat.
-The pagoda is swamped with pilgrims 15 days before and one month after Tet.
-Another worship deluge occurs in March and April.
+Visitors light incense and offer prayers here before entering the cool grotto itself, whose entrance is located behind the altar.
+Inside are statues of Sakyamuni, Quan The Am Bo Tat and small cabinets enclosing green glass Buddhas.
+Mind your head on the low-hanging rock roof of the cave leading to the beach.
+The pagoda is swamped with pilgrims 15 days before and one month after Tet, while another deluge of worshippers arrives in March and April.